refinedmods/refinedstorage2/.github/CONTRIBUTING.md

 ## Documentation

-If you are adding functionality or are changing behavior, please update the Patchouli documentation.
+If you are adding functionality or are changing behavior, please update the Patchouli in-game documentation.

 ## Code style